JOHN HOLCOMB II FURNISHED AIR CHECKS FROM HIS MEDUCI AMX2000 THIRD GENERATION AM STEREO TUNER

 Robb Spewak enjoyed spinning the records live in the River City Radio KCJJ studio.
 Music selection ranged from the Beach Boys, the Offspring, Jerry Reed, the Moody Blues, to Bad Company, and other musical groups ... there was true variety, keeping in line with the KCJJ format.
 You may remember Robb as the third wheel on the "Don & Mike" show for many years.
 Captain Steve recently celebrated his golden fifty year anniversary in broadcasting.
 He started at 16 years of age on WGEN(AM) in Geneseo, Illinois and worked at stations in Muscatine, Iowa, Waterloo, Iowa, Chicago, Des Moines, and the Quad Cities, and has owned KCJJ since 1994.

-INSIDE THE FIRST SIMPLIFIED PROTOTYPE MEDUCI PRO1k AM STEREO TUNER:
+INSIDE "UNDER THE HOOD" TO THE FIRST SIMPLIFIED PROTOTYPE MEDUCI PRO1k AM STEREO TUNER:

 TAB PATTERSON RE-VISITED KCJJ(AM) WITH A FIRST-EVER HISTORIC QUADRAPHONIC RADIO BROADCAST CAPTURED USING HIS MEDUCI PRO1k TUNER!!